5 30-min. solos

-"I have noticed that my first generation Persian family is more afraid to proclaim their heritage, especially its younger members.
-I felt a lot of fear and deep disappointment when Iran was added to the travel ban.
-My father was supposed to fly to Iran to see his family one week after the ban was initially implemented.
-When things like this happen, you immediately think of the worst case scenario.
-Will he be ok?
-Will he be allowed back?
+“I felt a lot of fear and deep disappointment when Iran was declared on Trump’s travel ban.
+My father was supposed to fly to Iran to visit family only a week after the ban was first implemented.
+When things like this happen, you immediately think of the worst-case scenario.
+Will he be okay?
+Will he be bullied?
 Will he lose his citizenship?
-Will he be bullied?
-Will my grandmother, cousins, and nephews be safe in Iran?
+Will my grandmother, cousins, and nephews be safe in Iran?...

 My sexuality and my heritage have always been a conflicting topic for me.
 I grew up with an extremely liberal mother while submerged in a first generation Muslim home.
 I was not allowed to dance until I lived with my mother.
 I was not allowed to experience what most American children experienced.
 I was raised to be hyper-sensitive of how I looked, how I dressed, and the attention I was drawing in.
 As a teenager I felt ashamed of my body and had a conflicting desire to both express myself and also hide.
 This translates into a difficulty of practicing self love; how can you love yourself if you are constantly hiding or accommodating an outside perspective?"